Hi there đź‘‹

 5 mins

-This is the second part of a 3-article series.
-This is a story about the downsides of the Go programming language, the part about it that makes us less productive and our codebases less safe...
+This is a story about the downsides of the Go programming language, the part about it that makes us less productive and our codebases less safe and less maintainable.
+And about propositions for improvement.

 post.description